Bachelor of ArtsEducation

 Build a rewarding life as a teacher with our Bachelor of Arts in Education major.

-The concerned and caring faculty and small community atmosphere make Bellarmine’s School of Education a wise choice for a successful academic career.
-Professional education courses, field-based experiences in the schools, and a strong liberal arts background prepare students to meet the challenges of teaching diverse learners.
-The School of Education’s outstanding programs gives our students an invaluable advantage in reaching professional career goals.
-In addition, last year our students obtained a 99 percent pass rate on the PRAXIS tests, which students are required to take to be certified to teach in the state of Kentucky.
+The caring faculty and small community atmosphere make Bellarmine’s School of Education a wise choice for a successful academic career.
+Professional education courses, field-based experiences in schools and a strong liberal arts background prepare students to meet the challenges of teaching diverse learners.
+The School of Education’s outstanding programs give our students an invaluable advantage in reaching professional career goals.
+Last year, our students obtained a 99 percent pass rate on the PRAXIS tests, which students are required to take to be certified to teach in the state of Kentucky.

 Program Highlights